Philip and Alexander: Kings and Conquerors: About the book

 The book is divided into three main sections that cover 31 chapters, and an epilogue.
 The section titles are: "Part One: Philip II", "Part Two: Alexander and Persia", and "Part Three: Lord of Asia."
 It also has sixteen unnumbered pages of mostly colored plates, as well as maps and illustrations of battle formations.
 The book is referenced with notes for each chapter.
 It contains two appendixes, a bibliography and an index, showing that book is based on ancient and contemporary scholarly sources.
 The work of sifting through the sometimes conflicting ancient sources to tell the story is also part of the narrative.

 Reception

 James Romm for The Wall Street Journal writes, "[Goldsworthy's] Philip and Alexander is thus a compelling but temperate book, giving readers an in-depth but dispassionate account of its subjects."
-Stephen Batchelor, writing for the Military History Matters review of this book says, "For readers both new to the period and those very familiar with it, there is much to enjoy and to ponder in this fast-paced, authoritative, and incisive study."
+Stephen Batchelor, writing for the British Military History Matters review of this book says, "For readers both new to the period and those very familiar with it, there is much to enjoy and to ponder in this fast-paced, authoritative, and incisive study."